ipoposg/The-Story-of-the-Eagle-A-History-of-Raffles-Institution/readme.md

 ## Instructions

-1. Download the entire repository to a Windows Operating Environment
+1. Download the entire folder titled "The Story of the Eagle" to a Windows Operating Environment
 2. Run "RI.exe" file